 Lung Cancer Screening Program

-InHealth Imaging has been designated a Lung Cancer Screening Center by the American College of Radiology (ACR) and is the only certified center in Kitsap and Jefferson Counties.
+InHealth Imaging has been designated a Lung Cancer Screening Center by the American College of Radiology (ACR) and was the first designated center in Kitsap and Jefferson Counties.
 The ACR Lung Cancer Screening Center designation is a voluntary program that recognizes facilities that have committed to practice safe, effective diagnostic care for individuals at the highest risk for lung cancer.
 In order to receive this elite designation, facilities must be accredited by the ACR in computed tomography in the chest module, as well as undergo rigorous assessment of its lung cancer screening protocol.

 Who Should Be Screened For Lung Cancer?

-The U.S. Preventative Services Task Force is now recommending an annual Lung Cancer Screening CT for individuals with no signs or symptoms of lung cancer who are between 55 and 80 years of age and have smoked a pack a day for 30 years or smoked two packs a day for 15 years or those who have smoked a pack a day for 20 years and are shipyard workers or have exposure to asbestos, radon or other reactive chemicals.
+The 2011 National Cancer Institute’s National Lung Cancer Screening Trail is now recommending an annual Lung Cancer Screening CT for individuals with no signs or symptoms of lung cancer who are between 55 and 74 years of age and have smoked a pack a day for 30 years or smoked two packs a day for 15 years or those who have smoked a pack a day for 20 years and are shipyard workers or have exposure to asbestos, radon or other reactive chemicals.

 What Is The Lung Cancer Screening Process?

 On the day of your exam, please arrive at our Main Office in Poulsbo 15 minutes prior to your scan.
-Please allow 15 to 30 minutes for the exam process.
-The actual scan itself will take less than 60 seconds and no medications or needles are used.
-You will be asked to lie still on a table and hold your breath for 10 seconds while the scan is taken of your chest.
+Please allow 15 to 30 minutes for the exam process and note that no medications or needles are used.
+You will be asked to lie still on a table and hold your breath while the scan is taken of your chest.
 The CT will take images from many angles and a computer will assemble them into a detailed picture.
 There are no fasting requirements for the lung cancer screening.